-Dead – Death – Obituary News : Longtime Pittsburgh sports broadcaster Stan Savran dies at 76
+Dead – Death – Obituary News : Longtime Pittsburgh Sports Broadcaster Stan Savran Dies at 76

 Passed Away – Dead – Died – Cause of Death News.

-Pittsburgh has lost one of its most beloved sports broadcasters.
-Stan Savran, the man who chronicled the city’s rise to the “City of Champions” for nearly five decades, passed away at the age of 76.
-Savran, who had been living in Upper St. Clair in the city’s southern suburbs, had been public about his battle with lung cancer in recent years.
-Although no official cause of death was given, his legacy in the world of sports broadcasting will live on forever.

-Affectionately known as the “Godfather” of Pittsburgh sports, Savran arrived in his adopted city in 1976 and never left.
-He began his career in Pittsburgh in radio before moving into TV while even occasionally moonlighting as a newspaper columnist.
-Savran was the co-host of the nightly “SportsBeat” show on regional cable alongside Guy Junker.
+Stan Savran, the renowned sports broadcaster who spent almost five decades chronicling Pittsburgh’s rise to the “City of Champions”, has passed away at the age of 76.
+Savran, affectionately known as the “Godfather” of Pittsburgh sports, arrived in his adopted city in 1976 and never left.
+He began his career in Pittsburgh in radio before moving into TV while occasionally moonlighting as a newspaper columnist.
+Savran was best known for the nightly “SportsBeat” show he co-hosted on regional cable alongside Guy Junker.
 The show, which ran from 1991-2009, was required viewing for fans in a city avid about its professional sports teams.
-Callers would often start their conversation with “Stan, Guy, love the show,” a phrase Savran affectionately carried with him after the show’s long run ended.

 Savran combined a tireless work ethic and almost exhaustive knowledge of sports with an opinionated but straightforward delivery that made him one of the most trusted voices in a crowded media market.
 His versatility allowed him to wear many hats, including stints as pre-game host for Pittsburgh Penguins and Pittsburgh Pirates broadcasts as well as several iterations of an eponymous radio show.